rpastijn/oraclestudentday/old/story_20231106/story-hack/story-hack.md

 - Weak passwords
 - Wrong database configuration settings
 - Usage of default ports
-- Operating System weaknesses (like root password, open ports, security holes, ...)
+- Operating System weaknessess (like root password, open ports, security holes, ...)

 Next to the technical part, companies also need to have the right procedures in place.
 Like when somebody leaves the company.
 In this case there should be an offboarding procedure to revoke the privileges of this employee and lock/delete his accounts.